mohitmahawar2011/Crypto-App-django/README.md

 # Crypto-App-django
 Build a real time crypto app in Django with the use of Celery, Redis, Django Channels, Python requests module.

+In this App people easily watch cryptocurrency price & other details as well.

+In this project I get api from coingecko.com

 ---
 ## Main requirements for App
 * Django